 Below are the same measurements but we have superimposed what an ideal measurement may look like (in red)

 The ideal measurement would look different from person to person, hence these measurements can only be used to get a rough idea of the frequency response and are not a substitute for listening.
 More over, the human brain compensates for the ear geometry and what one hears when the frequency response follows the ideal response would be a slight slanting but flat response going from the low frequencies to the high frequencies.

 The frequency response, though very important, does not completely define a headphone’s sonic characteristics.
 Frequency response only tells us how a specific frequency is reproduced; boosted, attenuated or remains the same.
-It doesn’t tell us how these frequencies arrive in time, called called time alignment.
-Audeze measure impulse response to judge time domain response as well.
+It doesn’t tell us how these frequencies arrive in time, called time alignment.
+Audeze measures impulse response to judge time alignment as well.

 The Importance of Impulse Response